 I find it extremely condescending when travelers talk down to others because of their destination choices.
 I see this all the time on the backpacker trail.
 Personally, I don’t believe there’s any such thing as must-see or must-do when you travel.

 Because you travel for you and I travel for me.

 I go to destinations based on the order in which I want to see them.

-I skip towns and countries to stay somewhere because it makes me happy.
+I skip some towns and countries because it makes me happy.

-I don’t go to countries because I don’t feel like it.
+I don’t go to some countries because I don’t feel like it.
+Maybe you do.

 I don’t care where you go or what you choose to see or skip.